 In the world of smartphones, vertical (portrait) photos and videos have taken over the way that we capture and share our favorite memories on social media.
 However, horizontal (landscape) videos are still the standard in television and movies.
 Plus, the extra screen real estate means you can showcase more action.

-If you’re a modern content creator and you realized you actually want your vertical video to be horizontal instead, I’ll show you how to make the switch in Kapwing.
+If you’re a modern content creator and you want your vertical video to be horizontal instead, I’ll show you how to make the switch in Kapwing.
 I’ll go over everything that you need to know about aspect ratios, scaling and resizing your video, and different ways to achieve the horizontal video look.
 Here are the steps to get started:

-- Upload Your Video on Kapwing
+- Upload Your Video to Kapwing

 - Change the Aspect Ratio and Scale the Video

 Go to Kapwing.com on your desktop or mobile device and select Get Started.

 Select Click to upload and find the vertical video from your camera roll or folder or you can import from a URL if the video is stored in the Cloud or something you found online.